 Climate Change and Your Clothes.
 What’s a Girl to Do?

-It’s finally summer!
+It’s summer and it’s hot!
 Time to clean out my closet, transfer my tank tops and shorts from the basement to the bedroom, and sort through my sweaters.
 Typically, this results in a large pile of clothes destined for my local thrift store or the trash.
 I never thought much about these piles of clothes until I started volunteering at the thrift store.
 Unbeknownst to me, there were four huge refrigerator boxes of clothes marked “mission” in the back.
 What I soon learned was that thrift stores don’t resell every donation.
 They can sell only what’s in season, still fashionable and in good shape.
 Consequently, most of what is donated ends up with a second-hand clothing distributor, and destined for markets overseas—and there are varying opinions as to whether this is good or bad.
 Unfortunately, there is a larger issue at hand; that is, the amount of clothing we consume and how it’s produced.

 Every year, more than 15 million tons of used textile waste are generated in the United States.[i]
 The average American alone generates 82 pounds of this waste.
 Even more alarming: The fashion industry is the second largest polluter next to the oil industry.
 No wonder Pope Francis wrote, “The Earth, our home, is beginning to look more and more like an immense pile of filth.” [ii]

 So, what’s a girl to do?
 I don’t want to support an industry that exploits people and the planet, but I also want to look presentable at work.
-I decided to make this my summer research project, so I began digging into conventional clothing manufacturing practices and alternatives.
+I decided to make this a summer research project, so I began digging into conventional clothing manufacturing practices and alternatives.

 Conventional Cotton and Clothing Dyes